Writing Section of TOEFL - A Brief Overview

 Task 2 will ask you to write an essay in a minimum of 300 words which asks you for your opinion on a general topic and this is similar to the task in TWE.
 You are not expected to have any special academic knowledge for attempting this essay.
 The question will ask you to support your opinion with relevant examples and reasons.
 You are given 30 minutes to complete this task.

-The following skills are assessed by the essay TOEFL:
+The following skills are assessed by the Writing Section:

 - Your ability to organise your ideas into a well structured essay.